sherzodcode/diary-API/readme.txt

-Time is 15:39 today i couldn't go to the station once again, But even i couldn't go i coded I made controloler section and config file, I add Validation file but i don't understand how to use it Making Routes section is my next goal
+Time is 15:39 today i couldn't go to the station once again, But even i couldn't go i coded I made controloler section and config file, I add Validation file but i don't understand how to use it Making Routes section is my next goal, maybe tomorrow

 //////////